SHI-Yu-Zhe/awesome-agi-cocosci/README.md

 * [Agent: automatic generation of experimental protocol runtime](https://dl.acm.org/doi/abs/10.1145/3139131.3139152) - ***VRST'17***, 2017. [[All Versions](https://scholar.google.com/scholar?cluster=3511549412244980073)].
 This paper proposes the use of Domain-Specific Languages (DSLs) to ease the description and generation of VR experiments, thus letting experiment designers focus on their core tasks: designing, conducting, and reporting experiments.

+* [What's the Game, then?
+Opportunities and Challenges for Runtime Behavior Generation](https://dl.acm.org/doi/abs/10.1145/3654777.3676358) - ***UIST'24***, 2024. [[All Versions]()].
+Procedural content generation (PCG), the process of algorithmically creating game components instead of manually, has been a common tool of game development for decades.
+Recent advances in large language models (LLMs) enable the generation of game behaviors based on player input at runtime.
+Such code generation brings with it the possibility of entirely new gameplay interactions that may be difficult to integrate with typical game development workflows.
+This work explores these implications through GROMIT, a novel LLM-based runtime behavior generation system for Unity.
+When triggered by a player action, GROMIT generates a relevant behavior which is compiled without developer intervention and incorporated into the game.

 *[Back to Top](#c)